 1. Click "Reconnect" in your broker settings

-3. SIQ automatically syncs your orders and resumes trading
+3. SIQ automatically syncs your account and resumes live-trading actions

 Can I switch which strategy my live portfolio follows?